selwynpolit/d9book/book/development.md

 spolit@ddev101-web /v/w/html (main)>
 ```

-If you don't see fish loading, you can confirm that the .profile successfully made it to the containers by using ssh'ing into the container and cat'ing the file and file'ing the file.
-If you don't see clear text as shown below, try using a different editor to recreate the file:
+If you don't see fish loading, you can confirm that the `.profile` file successfully made it to the containers by ssh'ing into the container and cat'ing and file'ing the file. `file` should return `ASCII text` and cat should display clear text with no strange codes.
+See below for details.
+If you don't see clear text, try using a different editor to recreate the file:

 ```bash
 ddev ssh